PluginCube/SupportBubble/readme.txt

 Add a floating support button with contact forms, social chat, whatsapp, messenger & email support.

 == Description ==

-Provide your users with an instant support button using various support channels.
+Add a floating support button using various support channels.
 Create a custom contact form and gather submissions directly on your site.
+Or simply redirect users to their preferred messaging platform.

 <br>